Tennis news

 The place: Sydney, Australia

 In the ninth game of the second set after Lendl had took the first one 6-4, as the players were tied at deuce on Leconte’s serve, “a man dressed in the uniform a tournament caterer walked on to the court carrying a silver tray with two drinks on it,” according to The Canberra Times.
-To general astonishment, he then put his tray on the ground and declared, “I would like to bring these gentlemen two drinks.”
+To everyone’s surprise, he then put his tray on the ground and declared, “I would like to bring these gentlemen two drinks.”
 As none of the players seemed interested by a glass of orange juice, the newcomer then began a speech about the evil of credit cards (the tournament was sponsored by a credit finance company, Custom Credits).

 The man, who was employed as a dishwasher by the official tournament’s catering company, was then escorted out of the court by security guards.
 But Lendl, who was not slightly amused by this incident, was not impressed by the way things were managed.